impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

   </a>
 </center>

-So the intention is for `RBENV_DIR` to control where `rbenv` looks for your `.ruby-version` file.
+So `RBENV_DIR` controls where RBENV looks for your `.ruby-version` file.

-I happen to know from being a long-time RBENV user that the `.ruby-version` file is one way that RBENV uses to detect which Ruby version you want to use.
-It's quite common, when running a Ruby file that depends on a specific Ruby version, to include a `.ruby-version` file with that specific version in the same directory as the executed file.
-From there, RBENV reads that file and uses that version of Ruby to run your file or project.
+Again from reading [the README file](https://web.archive.org/web/20230413141208/https://github.com/rbenv/rbenv){:target="_blank" rel="noopener"}, we see that the `.ruby-version` file is one way that RBENV uses to detect which Ruby version you want to use:

+> ...rbenv scans the current project directory for a file named .ruby-version.
+If found, that file determines the version of Ruby that should be used within that directory.

+So here we're setting the `RBENV_DIR` variable, in order to tell RBENV where it can find the `.ruby-version` file.

 But what is the `export` keyword at the start of `export RBENV_DIR="${arg%/*}"`?

 ## `export` statements

-We've already seen variables declared earlier, i.e. `program="${0##*/}"`.
-The assignment statement `export FOO='bar'` creates a variable named `FOO` and sets its value to `bar`, **but** it does something else as well.
+We've already seen an example of how variables are assigned in `bash`, i.e. `program="${0##*/}"`.
+An assignment statement like `export FOO='bar'` is similar, in that creates a variable named `FOO` and sets its value to `bar`, **but** the use of `export` means it's doing something else as well.

-What does the use of `export` buy us?
+What does `export FOO='bar'` do that `FOO='bar'` doesn't do?

 It turns out there are two kinds of variables in a bash script: shell variables, and environment variables.
+Adding `export` in front of an assignment statement is what transforms a **shell** variable assignment into an **environment** variable assignment.

-When we created the `program` variable, that was an example of creating a **shell** variable.
+When we created the `program` variable, that was an example of creating a shell variable.
+With this assignment operation `export RBENV_DIR=...`, we're creating an environment variable.

-Shell variables are only accessible from within the shell they're created in.
-Environment variables, on the other hand, are accessible from within child shells created by the parent shell.
+The difference between the two is that shell variables are only accessible from within the shell they're created in.
+Environment variables, on the other hand, are also accessible from within child shells created by the parent shell.

-[This blog post](https://web.archive.org/web/20220713174024/https://www.baeldung.com/linux/bash-variables-export){:target="_blank" rel="noopener"} gives two examples, one demonstrating access of an environment variable from a child shell, and the other of accessing a shell variable from a child shell.
+[This blog post](https://web.archive.org/web/20220713174024/https://www.baeldung.com/linux/bash-variables-export){:target="_blank" rel="noopener"} gives two examples, one demonstrating access of an environment variable from a child shell, and the other of (attempting to) access a shell variable from a child shell.
 To see this for ourselves, we can do an experiment mimicking these examples in our terminal.

 ### Experiment- environment vs shell variables